mecid/mecid.github.io/_posts/2023-12-19-mastering-mapkit-in-swiftui-interactions.md

 ```

 In the example above, we define a state property to store the currently selected value of the map.
 We also annotate our markers using the *tag* view modifier.
 Remember that the type of the *selection* property must be the same as the *tag* you provide to the map content.

+Today, we learned how to handle interactions on the map using the set of new view modifiers which is the part of the new rich MapKit API in SwiftUI.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!